bentomhall/nih-system/homebrewery/equipment-skills-spells.homebrew.md

 While you wear this cloak with its hood up, Wisdom (Perception) checks made to see you have disadvantage, and you have advantage on Dexterity (Stealth) checks made to hide, as the cloak's color shifts to camouflage you.
 Pulling the hood up or down requires an action.

 ### Consumables
-The items in this section are all linked by the fact that they are truly consumable--they lose efficacy after being used and have no passive effect.
+The items in this section are all linked by the fact that they are truly consumable.
+They lose efficacy after being used and have no passive effect.
 A very few have more than one use, but their charges/doses do not restore themselves and each charge or dose can only be used once.
 Consumables can be crafted for one-half of the usual cost for an item of their tier.
 Generally, consumables are "safe" for adventurers to find up to one tier lower than their listed value, although in those cases they should be given in small quantities only.
 Consumables do not require attunement.

 Consuming a potion yourself requires a bonus action, while administering it to another requires an action.
 By default, only creatures with opposable thumbs can activate consumables.
-Potions are administered by drinking, while oils and unguents are both applied to an item or creature--generally oils apply to items or objects and unguents to creatures.
+Potions are administered by drinking, while oils and unguents are both applied to an item or creature.
+Generally oils apply to items or objects and unguents to creatures.

 #### Apprentice's Friend
 *Potion, Journeyman*